GeertSoetens/SkeletonSchool/README.md

 # SkeletonSchool

 In this document I'm going to teach you all you need to know about Skeleton, what it can do and how you can get started as soon as possible!
+I'm explaining this assuming you have a very basic understanding of HTML and CSS.

 ## How to get started

-To get started with this small tutorial I highly reccomend you check out the small website I made to explain to you how to get started, aswell as being a tiny example site for you to check out!
+To get started with this small tutorial I highly recommend you check out the small website I made to explain to you how to get started, aswell as being a tiny example site for you to check out!
 You can find it at: http://geertsoetens.nl/skeleton/

 There you'll find how to download skeleton, as well as showing you what it can do in a small example.
 As you might've read on that page, the real deal is here.